goluckyryan/FSUDAQ/README.md

 # Known Issues

+* If accessing the database takes too long, recommend to disable the database.
 * Pile up rate is not accurate for very high input rate ( > 60 kHz ).
 * When using the scope, the Agg/Read must be smaller than 512.
 * Although the Events/Agg used the CAEN API to recalculate before ACQ start, for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.